-Alameda-Contra Costa Transit District for AC Transit Hydrogen Bus Fueling Station Oakland
+Alameda-Contra Costa Transit District For Hydrogen Bus Refueling Station In Oakland

 AC Transit is providing match funding in the amount of $2,663,175.